Duration

 Target audience

-Master 2 students, professionals who wish to receive a complete training in Arbitration Law.
+Master's students and professionals who wish to receive comprehensive training in arbitration law.

 Recommended prerequisites